 Other drug therapy

 Steroids, such as prednisone and dexamethasone (multiple brand names), may be given alone or at the same time as other drug therapy, such as targeted therapy or chemotherapy (see above).

+For example, lenalidomide (Revlimid) and dexamethasone as induction and maintenance therapy is recommended for those who are not able to have a stem cell transplantation.
 In addition, most patients with myeloma receive monthly infusions of bisphosphonate therapy, which are drugs that help to prevent bone disease from myeloma.
-Learn more about bisphosphonate therapy.
+Learn more about the basics of bisphosphonate therapy.

 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy red blood cells, white blood cells, and platelets in the bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.